jsutil37/jsutil/README.md

 # About This Repository
 Reusable js utility functions.
 These are not meant to be standard ways of doing things or even the best ways, and may reinvent the wheel.
-However they just might get someone up and running quickly as soon as possible.
+However they just might get someone up and running quickly.

 The code is MIT-licensed, also if anything is found helpful, please link to the appropriate url of this repository and star this repository.
 To get in touch, please open an issue with your contact details and we will contact you.